chromaui/chromatic-docs/composition.md

   }
 }
 ```
+When Storybook starts, it scans for external Storybooks referenced by your packages and loads them into the UI.
 Looking in more detail at the example url:

  - **main** -- relates to the branch currently used.